 Results, Ownership, and the Importance of Failing

-“You need to learn how to fail, recognize it, and move on,” says Carolyn VanArsdale, upper school engineering teacher at Farragut.
+“You need to learn how to fail, recognize it, and move on,” said Carolyn VanArsdale, Farraut’s Upper School engineering teacher.

-“Engineering reaches the students that don’t feel that they’re good at math or language arts, but when they apply it to something, they realize that they can do it, and that they’re smart and they can figure things out,” says Shannon LoRusso, lower school engineering teacher at Farragut.
+“Engineering reaches the students who don’t feel they’re good at math or language arts, but when they apply it to something, they realize that they can do it,” said Shannon LoRusso, Farragut’s Lower School engineering teacher.

 “If you don’t get it right, it’s okay; just try it again.
 It’s not like a math problem where there’s only one way to solve the problem.”